Deltares/hydromt/docs/dev/migrating-to-v1.rst

 What was previously called `model.config` as well as some other class variables such as `Model._CONF` is now located in `ConfigComponent`.
 Otherwise it still works mostly identically, meaning that it will parse dotted keys like `a.b.c` into nested dictionaries such as `{'a':{'b':{'c': value}}}`.
-By default the data will be read from and written to `<root>/config.yml` which can be overwritten either by providing different arguments or by subclassing the component and providing a different default value.
+By default the data will be read from and written to `<root>/config.yml` which can be overwritten either by providing different arguments or by sub-classing the component and providing a different default value.

 One main change is that the `model.config` used to be created by default from a template file which was usually located in `join(Model._DATADIR, Model._NAME, Model._CONF)`.
 To create a config from a template, users now need to directly call th new `config.create` method, which is similar to how other components work.
-Each plugin can still define a default config file template without subclassing the `ConfigComponent` by providing a `default_template_filename` when initializing their `ConfigComponent`.
+Each plugin can still define a default config file template without sub-classing the `ConfigComponent` by providing a `default_template_filename` when initializing their `ConfigComponent`.

-MeshComponent
-^^^^^^^^^^^^^

-The MeshModel has just like the `GridModel` been replaced with its implementation of the `ModelComponent`: `MeshComponent`.
-The restructering of `MeshModel` follows the same pattern as the `GridComponent`.

 Removed Model attributes
 ------------------------

 Below you will find a summary of the functionalities, features, attributes and other things that were removed from the `Model` class for v1 and how you can access their new equivalents.

 - **api**: The `api` property and its associated attributes such as `_API` were previously provided to the plugins to enable additional validation.
 These have been superseded by the component architecture and have therefore been removed.
 Except in the case of equality checking (which will be covered separately below) plugins do not need to access any replacement functionality.
   All the type checking that was previously handled by the `api` property is now performed by the component architecture itself.
   If you use components as instructed they will take care of the rest for you.
-- **_MAPS/_CONF/_GEOMS/etc.**: As most aspects are now handled by the components, their model level attributes such as `_CONF` or `_MAPS` have been removed.
+- **_MAPS/_GEOMS/etc.**: As most aspects are now handled by the components, their model level attributes such as `_GEOMS` or `_MAPS` have been removed.
 The same functionality/ convention can still be used by setting these in the components.
-For example, if you want to tell HydroMT that the default config for your plugin/model is called `my_plugin_default_config.yaml` you can do so by setting the `filename` attribute of the `ConfigComponent` at init like so:
+- **_CONF** and **config_fn**: For the same reason, defining default config filename from the Model as been removed.
+To update the default config filename for your plugin/model, you can do so by setting the `filename` attribute of the `ConfigComponent` as followed.
+Similarly, if you would like to allow your user to easily update the model config file, you can re-add the **config_fn** in your model plugin:

 .. code-block:: python

 	class MyModel(Model):
 	...
-	def __init__(self):
+	def __init__(self, config_filename: Optional[str] = None):
 		...
+		# Add the config component
+		if config_filename is None:
+			config_filename = "my_plugin_default_config.toml"
-		config_component = ConfigComponent(self, filename="my_plugin_default_config.yaml")
+		config_component = ConfigComponent(self, filename=config_filename)
 		self.add_component("config", config_component)

-	When done correctly the behaviour should be the same as in v0.x in this regard.
 - **_FOLDERS**: Since the components are now responsible for creating their folders when writing, we no longer have a `_FOLDERS` attribute and the `Model` will no longer create the folders during model init.
 This was done to provide more flexibility in which folders need to be created and which do not need to be.
 Components should make sure that they create the necessary folders themselves during writing.
+- **_CLI_ARGS**: As region and resolution are removed from the command line arguments, this was not needed anymore.
+- **deprecated attributes**: all grid related deprecated attributes have been removed (eg dims, coords, res etc.)

 Plugins
 -------

-Previously the `Model` class was the only entrypoint for providing core with custom behavior.
+Previously the `Model` class was the only entrypoint for providing core with custom behaviour.
 Now, there are three:

 - `Model`: This class is mostly responsible for dispatching function calls and otherwise delegating work to components.